Bind to an Azure AD Domain Services managed domain using secure LDAP (LDAPS)

 - Azure AD Domain Services - Getting Started guide

-- Administer an Azure AD Domain Services managed domain
+- Manage an Azure AD Domain Services domain

 - LDAP query basics

-- Administer Group Policy on an Azure AD Domain Services managed domain
+- Manage Group Policy for Azure AD Domain Services

 - Network security groups